 A dog’s health is controlled by a balance of enzymes and hormones that maintain various bodily functions and the organs and organ systems that comprise those bodily functions.
 Any imbalance in those hormones can spell serious problems.

-Cushing’s disease is one such disorder that is becoming much more common among dogs.
-While it’s not usually fatal, Cushing’s does present a great deal of pain and discomfort and also accompanies health complications that could lead to an earlier death.
+Cushing’s disease in dogs is one such disorder that is becoming much more common among dogs.
+While it’s not usually fatal, Cushing’s disease in dogs does present a great deal of pain and discomfort and also accompanies health complications that could lead to an earlier death.
 Therefore, it is important to educate yourself on this hormone disorder, its treatment, and some steps you can take to keep your pup from ever having to deal with it.

 What is Cushing’s Disease?